 E-commerce has increased in the last 15 years by 20% year-on-year and is forecasted to continue at a growth rate of between 10% and 15% over the next 10 years, according to McKinsey & Company.
-Cross border e-commerce, expanding quicker than overall online sales (at a rate of about 25% a year), is expected to present a sizeable opportunity for aircraft cargo charter.
+Cross border e-commerce, expanding quicker than overall online sales (at a rate of about 25% a year) is expected to present a sizeable opportunity for Air Cargo charter.

 Growth of Asian Economies

 Asia will continue driving the world in average annual air cargo expansion, upheld by more quickly developing economies.
 China, intra–East Asia, East Asia–North America, and Europe–East Asia markets are altogether expected to become quicker than the world normal development rate, showing that business sectors inside, serving, and interfacing with Asia will lead development in the following decade and past.
 Also, Middle East and Africa continue to be potential hubs for Air Cargo, with a lot of connectivity being build.